-Indonesian cinema is mostly known now for its action films such as THE RAID and HEADSHOT but it also has a long tradition of genre films.
-From Barry Prima films such as THE DEVIL’S SWORD through grindhouse favorites such as MYSTICS IN BALI and LADY TERMINATOR, there is a wealth of titles for the curious.
+Indonesian cinema is mostly known now for its action films such as THE RAID and HEADSHOT.
+However, it also has a long tradition of genre films.
+From Barry Prima films such as THE DEVIL’S SWORD through grindhouse favourites such as MYSTICS IN BALI and LADY TERMINATOR, there is a wealth of titles for the curious.
 SATAN’S SLAVES (PENGABDI SETAN in its native language) seeks to recapture that heritage.
 A remake of the popular 1982 film SATAN’S SLAVE, (and set in the same year), it was a huge hit as well.

-When their mother dies after a long illness and their father (Bront Palarae DUKUN) is forced to travel to find work Rini (Tara Basro KILLERS) and Tony (Endy Arfian) are left to care for younger siblings Bondi (Nasar Annuz), and Ian (M. Adhiyat).
-Paranormal occurrences promptly commence, many of them centered around Ian.
+When their mother dies after a long illness and their father (Bront Palarae DUKUN) is forced to travel to find work.
+Rini (Tara Basro KILLERS) and Tony (Endy Arfian) are left to care for younger siblings Bondi (Nasar Annuz), and Ian (M. Adhiyat).
+Paranormal occurrences promptly commence, many of them centred around Ian.

 Things escalate quickly with the mother’s malevolent spirit making frequent appearances.
 A Satanic cult is somehow connected to the children’s mother and they plan to sacrifice Ian on his seventh birthday.
 Which is only three days away.
 A local cleric Ustadz (Arswendi Nasution) and his son Hendra (Dimas Aditya) become involved but will it be enough?